jaar23/smq/README.md

 # smq

-queue system implemented in v, inserting 10 million of record in 1 second.

 ### Getting Started

 `smq` is a simple queue system that allow user get, put data into queue easily.